okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

 8. Click **Use Token** at the top of the window to use this access token in your request to the `/users` endpoint.
 9. Click **Send**. <br>The result pane displays the results of your request.
 In this `GET /api/v1/users` example, a list of users associated with your app appears.

-### Make a request with an OAuth 2.0 access token
+### Make a request with an access token

-Use the `access_token` value from the [Get an OAuth 2.0 access token from a signed JWT](#get-an-oauth-2-0-access-token-from-a-signed-jwt) task to make your Okta API request.
+Use the `access_token` value from the [Get an access token from a signed JWT](#get-an-access-token-from-a-signed-jwt) task to make your Okta API request.

 1. In Postman, select the request that you want to make, such as a `GET` request to the `/api/v1/users` endpoint to get back a list of all users.
 1. On the **Header** tab, remove the **Authorization** parameter if it exists.